Skip to content

 Episcopal Diocese of Georgia Health Insurance Policy

-For those in a High Deductible Plan with a Health Savings Account, the Diocese expects the employer will pay $200 per month or $2400 per year into the HSA for those electing the single HDHP and $400 or $4800 per for the plus one or family plan in the first year of coverage and to continue to pay $150 per month for Single HDHP and $300 per month for plus one, and $400 for family plans in subsequent years.
+To comply with the diocesan clergy minimum compensation standard, a congregation with a priest working at least 30 hours per week must ensure insurance coverage.
+For those who do not otherwise have medical insurance provided through a spouse or an existing plan such as Tri-care, this means selecting at least the lowest cost option from the plans above.
+For those in a High Deductible Plan with a Health Savings Account, the Diocese expects the employer will pay $200 per month or $2400 per year into the HSA for those electing the single HDHP and $400 or $4800 per month for the plus one or family plan in the first year of coverage and to continue to pay $150 per month for Single HDHP and $300 per month for plus one, and $400 for family plans in subsequent years.

 This material is provided for informational purposes only and should not be viewed as investment, tax, or other advice.
 It does not constitute a contract or an offer for any products or services.
 In the event of a conflict between this material and the official plan documents or insurance policies, any official plan documents or insurance policies will govern.
 The Church Pension Fund (“CPF”) and its affiliates (collectively, “CPG”) retain the right to amend, terminate, or modify the terms of any benefit plan and insurance policy described in this material at any time for any reason, and, unless otherwise required by applicable law, without notice.